CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 **The shell - a command-line interface to make repetitive tasks automatic and fast**.
     - can take a single instruction and repeat it

+.. admonition:: Example

-For example if we have to copy the third line of each of a thousand text files stored in thousand different folders/directories and paste it into a single file line by line.
-Using the tradition GUI approach of clicks will take several hours to do this.
+    If we have to copy the third line of each of a thousand text files stored in thousand different folders/directories and paste it into a single file line by line.

+    - Using the traditional GUI approach will take several hours to do this.
+    - Using the shell this will only take a couple of minutes (at most).

 The heart of a command-line interface is a read-evaluate-print loop (REPL).
 It is called so because when you type a command and press **Return** (also known as **Enter**) the shell reads your command, evaluates (or “executes”) it, prints the output of your command, loops back and waits for you to enter another command.